 (iii) critically evaluate and analyze the research outcomes.

-A MASc Thesis Examination Committee should be formed by the MASc Supervisor(s), in consultation with the candidate, prior to the Thesis Examination.
+A MASc Thesis Examination Committee will normally be formed by the MASc Supervisor(s), in consultation with the candidate, prior to the Thesis Examination.

 The MASc Thesis Examination Committee will consist of: